Grenache Noir 01A

 About Us

 Walt and Katie Henry spent their first 25 years together raising their 4 children on Lake Tapps in Western Washington.
-Walt is a Fire Fighter with Puget Sound Fire Authority, and Katie was the Athletic Director at Auburn High School, but is now teaching Kinesiology at Hanford High School in Richland.
-For years they would escape to the Prosser/Benton City area to relax, enjoy some wine tasting, and reconnect.
+Walt is a Fire Fighter with Puget Sound Fire Authority, and Katie was a teacher and eventually the Athletic Director at Auburn High School, and is now teaching Kinesiology & Exercise Science at Hanford High School in Richland.
+For years they would escape to Prosser/Benton City to relax, enjoy wine tasting, and reconnect.
 At the end of each of these retreats from reality, they would fantasize about of never leaving.
 As the kids became adults, and this gorgeous vineyard showed up for sale, the dream became a reality.
 Previous owners Greg and Stacy LeTendre have done everything right to develop this property into the perfect location to become the vision Walt and Katie have to create a retreat that others can now come and enjoy.

 WHY TWO PALMS?